microsoft/z3guide/website/docs-smtlib/03 - strategies/06 - summary.md

 max_inflation | unsigned int  |  (default: infinity) multiplicative factor of initial term size. | 4294967295
 max_memory | unsigned int  |  (default: infty) maximum amount of memory in megabytes. | 4294967295
 max_steps | unsigned int  |  (default: infty) maximum number of steps. | 4294967295

+## Tactic bound-simplifier

+### Short Description

+Tactic for simplifying arithmetical expressions modulo bounds

+### Long Description

+The tactic is used to eliminate occurrences of modulus expressions when it is known that terms are within the bounds of the modulus.

 ## Tactic bv-slice